-Table III presents the results from estimating equation (1) using a subsample of firms that operate multiple plants within a single industry segment, defined at the three- or four-digit SIC level.
-As Table III illustrates, across all columns the coefficient on the employer concentration HHI measure is negative and significant at the 1% level, consistent with the baseline result in Table II.
-The economic magnitude is larger than that exhibited in Table II, indicating that the effect is larger amongst the subset of firms that are unlikely to be affected by cross-industry heterogeneity in productivity and wages.
+Table 3 presents the results from estimating Equation 1 using a subsample of firms that operate multiple plants within a single industry segment, defined at the three- or fourdigit SIC level.
+As Table 3 illustrates, across all columns the coefficient on the employer concentration HHI measure is negative and significant at the 1% level, consistent with the baseline result in Table 2.
+The economic magnitude is larger than that exhibited in Table 2, indicating that the effect is larger amongst the subset of firms that are unlikely to be affected by cross-industry heterogeneity in productivity and wages.
 For example, when we define local labor markets at the commuting zone and three-digit SIC level, the effect of moving from one standard deviation below to one standard deviation above the mean level HHI is associated with a 5.1% decline in wages.

 In sum, our results are robust to the inclusion of industry-by-year fixed effects and hold in multi-plant, single-industry firms, thus alleviating concerns that industry-level heterogeneity is driving the negative relation between employer concentration and wages.
+While we focus our analysis on the manufacturing sector to control for productivity in our wage regressions, we expect our results to hold in other industries that also exhibit employer concentration.
+Indeed, Rinz (2018) confirms the negative relation between earnings and employer concentration in other industries in the U.S., while Abel, Tenreyro, and Thwaites (2018) confirms a similar negative relation for a wide sample of firms in the U.K.

-III.B.
-Robustness Tests - Labor Productivity and National-Level Concentration

-1. Controlling for Labor Value Added.
-One concern regarding the negative relation between employer concentration and wages presented in our baseline results is that the local-level HHI measure is correlated with labor productivity, implying that the results may be capturing the effect of low productivity, rather than employer concentration, on wages.
+B. Robustness Tests - Labor Productivity and National-Level Concentration effect of low productivity, rather than employer concentration, on wages.
 Although all regressions control for the log of labor productivity (defined as the natural log of output scaled by labor hours), this variable may still be an imperfect control for actual labor productivity.
-To alleviate this concern, in Table IV we add to the regression specification an additional control variable for labor productivity-namely, value added (VA) by labor.
+To alleviate this concern, in Table 4 we add to the regression specification an additional control variable for labor productivity-namely, value added (VA) by labor.
 As is standard, value added is defined as the total value of shipments plus the net increase in inventories of finished goods and works in progress minus material and energy costs scaled by total labor hours, with all components deflated using four-digit SIC industry-level deflators (available from the NBER-CES manufacturing database).
-One key difference of labor value added relative to our labor productivity measure is that the former nets out intermediate inputs (i.e., material and energy), which are presumably not affected by labor inputs.
+One key difference of labor value added relative to our labor productivity measure is that the former nets out intermediate inputs (that is, material and energy), which are presumably not affected by labor inputs.